HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Fine-grained Heterogeneous Inter-op Parallel Strategy Planner

-To compute $T^*$ in Eq.~\eqref{eq:gpipe_cost_model}, we design a heterogeneous DP search algorithm.
-The algorithm enumerates all feasible candidate stage–mesh pairs as a fixed $t_{\max}$ and minimizes the first term in Eq.~\eqref{eq:gpipe_cost_model}, Specifically, we define the DP state $F(s, k, d_A, d_B; t_{\max})$ as the minimum execution latency under fixed $t_{\max}$ when partitioning the layer subsequence $(l_k, \ldots, l_L)$ into $s$ stages, with $d_A$ GPUs from DeviceMesh$_A$ and $d_B$ GPUs from DeviceMesh$_B$ allocated across these stages.
-We further define $N(s,k,d_A,d_B;t_{\max})$ as the warm-up launch count of the first stage in this $s$ stage determined by the optimal substructure of $F(s,k,d_A,d_B;t_{\max})$.
-Finally, let $C(i)$ denote the communication cost of transferring the intermediate activations from $(l_1,\ldots,l_i)$ to the subsequent stages, as obtained from the profiler.
-The initialization is $F(0, L+1, 0, 0; t_{\max}) = 0$ and $N(0, L+1, 0, 0; t_{\max}) = 0$, and the optimal substructure of $F$ can be expressed in two cases:
+To optimize Eq.~\eqref{eq:gpipe_cost_model}, we design a DP search algorithm.
+The algorithm enumerates all feasible candidate stage–mesh pairs as a fixed $t_{\max}$ and minimizes the first term in Eq.~\eqref{eq:gpipe_cost_model}, Specifically, we define the DP state $F(s, i, d; t_{\max})$ as the minimum execution latency for partitioning the layer subsequence $(l_i, \dots, l_L)$ into $s$ stages using a cumulative total of $d$ GPUs across the ordered subclusters under a given fixed bottleneck constraint $t_{\max}$.
+To track state of subclusters, we define GPU offsets $\mathcal{O} = [O_0, O_1, \dots, O_K]$, where $O_0 = 0$ and $O_k = \sum_{j=1}^k N_j\cdot M_j$.
+For a dp state with $d$ total GPUs, the active subcluster $k$ is uniquely identified such that $O_{k-1} < d \le O_k$.
+The DP transition is: